oddy-boop/Edusync-git/src/supabase/policies.md

 ALTER TABLE public.timetable_entries ENABLE ROW LEVEL SECURITY;

 -- Policies for `user_roles`
--- This table requires two separate policies to avoid a recursive loop where get_my_role() -- would call the policy on the same table it is trying to read from.
 DROP POLICY IF EXISTS "Enable access based on user role" ON public.user_roles;
 DROP POLICY IF EXISTS "Allow users to read their own role and admins to read all" ON public.user_roles;
 DROP POLICY IF EXISTS "Allow admins to manage roles" ON public.user_roles;